tjhei/BigMPICompat/README.md

 - Usage: just include the single header file in your code
 - Requirements: OpenMPI 3.0.x or MPICH 3.1.x or newer

-This projects was made to allow for large MPI communication in the [https://dealii.org](deal.II) library.
-The project is heavily inspired by the [https://github.com/jeffhammond/BigMPI](BigMPI library).
+This projects was made to allow for large MPI communication in the [deal.II](https://dealii.org) library.
+The project is heavily inspired by the [BigMPI library](https://github.com/jeffhammond/BigMPI).

 ## Test results